 Demetri enjoys living in Chicago with his wife and daughter.
-He is an avid fan of the Florida Gators and Miami Heat.
-Dr. Morgan earned his Ph.D. from the University of Pennsylvania in 2016.
-He has a masters in education and student affairs from Indiana University, and a B.A. in Political Science from the University of Florida.
+He is an avid fan of the Florida Gators and Miami Heat, a brother of Alpha Phi Alpha Fraternity, Inc. and an active member at NewStory Church Chicago.
+Demetri earned his Ph.D. from the University of Pennsylvania.
+He has an M.S.
+Ed. in higher education and student affairs from Indiana University, and a B.A. in Political Science from the University of Florida.

-Norma López, Ed.
-M.
+Norma López, Ph.D.

 Quortne Hutchings, M. Ed.

-He previously served as a Program Coordinator for LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, & Ally) & Men's Initiatives in the Department of Student Diversity & Multicultural Affairs at Loyola University Chicago.
-Prior to working at Loyola, he worked at the University of Wisconsin-Madison as a College Scholar Advisor for the PEOPLE (Pre-College Enrichment Program for Learning Excellence) Program.
+He previously served as a Program Coordinator for LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, & Asexual) & Men's Initiatives and Graduate Intern for Seizing Opportunities for Academic Resilience (SOAR) in the Department of Student Diversity & Multicultural Affairs.
+Quortne also served as an Academic Advisor in the First & Second Year Advising Office at Loyola University Chicago.
+Before working at Loyola, he worked at the University of Wisconsin-Madison as a College Scholar Advisor for the People (Pre-College Enrichment Program for Learning Excellence) Program.

-Kendrick Davis.
-Ph.D.
+Kendrick B. Davis, Ph.D.